272,983 subscribers and counting ...

 NASA’s SDO captured the sun’s only visible active region putting on a fine display.

 A rainbow happens when sunlight hits water droplets in the air.
 Look opposite the sun after or during a rain shower.

 It resembles a fingerprint, doesn’t it?
 But it’s really a galaxy, rotating.
 This image is from ESA’s Gaia space observatory.
 It shows the rotation of the Large Magellanic Cloud.

-Did you see the moon sweep past the planets this week?
-Spectacular images from EarthSky friends here.
+The moon swept past the very bright planet Jupiter this week.
+Gorgeous photos from the EarthSky community, here.
 Thanks to all who submitted!

 Warming seawater might be the culprit, or seals might have gnawed the holes.
 For now, the strange circular holes in Arctic sea ice, photographed earlier this month, are mysterious.

 A Lyrid meteor over Florida’s Dry Tortugas National Park.